 The expansion of the outdoor area of the BPHC Engagement Center and the implementation of temporary comfort stations allowed community members to meet some of their basic bodily needs, and practice basic hygiene but overwhelmingly people have been denied the dignity of meeting their basic bodily needs in private and practicing proper public health measures.

 As pandemic rates are increasing and winter is upon us, the City of Boston must follow HUD best practices and work as quickly as possible to offer COVID-19 negative unhoused community members non-congregate shelter options in hotels and dorms.
 Per CDC guidance, those who choose to not access shelter must not be swept from their encampments.
-Removal of encampments during COVID-19.

 EVIDENCE BASED SOLUTIONS